grupoSWEP/SWEP/README.md

 ## Project Status

-Lofi prototype approved with 7 user stories + a new add and in progress to deploy!
+Lofi prototype approved with 9 user stories!

 ## What does the project accomplish?